department-of-veterans-affairs/va-digital-service-handbook/_pages/delivery/index.md

 ### Veteran-centered Digital Delivery

-The Veteran Tools Platform is based on a Veteran-centered delivery process to create modern, user-friendly services for Veterans.
+The Veteran-facing Services Platform is based on a Veteran-centered delivery process to create modern, user-friendly services for Veterans.

 Our primary goal is to understand Veterans who use our services in order to create solutions that work for them.
 This helps teams make decisions about digital services based on observation and analysis of Veteran needs (vs. relying on their assumptions).